-According to Scouted.com, companies shave off an average of 20 hours in their recruitment process per hire thanks to this feature.
-They also say employees sourced through scouted.com boast a 95% retention rate.
+According to Scouted.com, companies shave off an average of 20 hours in their recruitment process per hire, thanks to this feature.
+They also say employees sourced through Scouted.io boast a greater than 95% retention rate.

-Like Scouted.com, Zippia has its own AI-enabled algorithmic technology it uses to pair job posters with the most qualified candidates.
+Like Scouted.io, Zippia has its own AI-enabled algorithmic technology it uses to pair job posters with the most qualified candidates.